-Conversely, the nodules sampled from and in the immediate vicinity below the Cnz (Samples 2, 3, 5, 8 and 9 in Fig. 3i) are mainly made of magnesite varieties that show a ubiquitous textural zoning from core to rim (Fig. 7a-h).
-In general, the zoning starts with a fine-grained magnesite (Mgs-I) at the core, and continues outwards with coarse grained and combtextured magnesite (Mgs-IIa) in both irregularly distributed carbonate nodules within the serpentinite mesh matrix (Fig. 7a) and their coalesced counterparts that comprise the Cnz (Fig. 7b-c).
-A variance of this two-stage zoning encountered in a sample from the Cnz presents magnesite nodule remnants enveloped by iron-oxide (goethite-limonite) layers and later stage magnesites (sample 5 in Figs. 3i and 7d).
-On the other hand, additional three zones can further be determined from the irregularly distributed magnesite dominant nodules (Fig. 7e-g).
+Conversely, the nodules sampled from and in the immediate vicinity below the Cnz (Samples 2, 3, 5, 8 and 9 in Fig. 3i) are mainly made of magnesite varieties that show a ubiquitous textural zoning from core to rim (Figs. 7a-h).
+In general, the zoning starts with a fine-grained magnesite (Mgs-I) at the core, and continue outwards with coarse grained and comb-textured magnesite (Mgs-IIa) in both the irregularly distributed carbonate nodules within the serpentinite mesh matrix (Fig. 7a) and their coalesced counterparts that comprise the Cnz (Figs. 7b-c).
+A variance of this two-stage zoning encountered in a sample from the Cnz presents magnesite (sample 5 in Fig. 3i, Fig. 7d).
+On the other hand, additional three zones can further be determined from the irregularly distributed magnesite dominant nodules (Figs. 7e-g).
 The first of the additional zones is a fine-grained lattice-bladed (almost lepisphere-like) magnesite (Mgs-IIIa) zone (Fig. 7h).
-This additional zone is surrounded by recurrent coarse-grained and comb textured magnesite (Mgs-IIb) layer and another fine-grained lattice-bladed magnesite (Mgs-IIIb) layer outwards (Fig. 7h).
+This additional zone is surrounded by recurrent coarse-grained and comb textured magnesite (Mgs-IIIb) layer outwards (Fig. 7h).